hitorilabs/hitorilabs.github.io/content/posts/inspiration.md

 12 episodes of
 [Bocchi the Rock!](https://en.wikipedia.org/wiki/Bocchi_the_Rock!)

-I would work on this stuff on main, but it sounds a lot more fun to do it this way.
+I would work on this stuff on main, but it's going to be a lot more fun to do it this way.

 ## programming legends
 In all my years of living, I've learned that the greatest